AbhishikaAgarwal/oneauth/README.md

 ### Option 2: With SSL (HTTPS), and try out social logins too

-If you want to run it with https, and run it on a proper domain (not 127.0.0.1), and enable Facebook/Twitter/Github logins, you'll need to take care of a few additional steps -
+If you want to run it with https, and run it on a proper domain (not 127.0.0.1), and enable Facebook/Twitter/Github logins, you have to take care of a few additional steps -

 Please read the [required steps in the wiki](https://github.com/coding-blocks/oneauth/wiki/)